jimmyw86878/kubernetes_e2e/README.md

 This will remove `Powerfulseal` container.

-- `config-path`: should be the target k8s cluster config
-- Be sure above command is executed under Kubernetes_e2e folder

 ### Run test

 You can write your testcases under `tests/testcases` folder and add into `tests/k8s_test.go`.